 - Knockout Roses – A family of modern roses.
 They are resistant to almost all rose diseases and don’t require any deadheading to keep in bloom all season long.
 There are many colors to choose from with different pinks, reds, yellows and whites.
 My favorite knockout is an open-face white flower called “Whiteout”.
 All Knockout roses have a nice light fragrance.

-The above roses are not the finicky types that need to be babied.
-They are super-tough, disease-resistant perennials that are even pretty drought-tolerant once they are established.
+The roses listed above are not the finicky types that need to be babied or require any special spraying to stay healthy.
+They are super-tough, disease-resistant perennials that can be drought-tolerant once they are established.
 All of them bloom off and on all season long.
 Removing the old blooms, which is called deadheading, will get the roses to produce more flowers faster.
-The aforementioned roses don’t require any special spraying to stay healthy.
 For more about great roses for Texas, visit this website:

-That’s all I have for now.
-I hope you enjoyed my information about one of my favorite plants – the venerable rose.
-Get ready because spring is coming soon!
-I’ll be back really soon with more.
-Until then, happy gardening!
+I hope you enjoyed this information about one of my favorite plants – the venerable rose.
+Get ready, because spring is coming soon!
+Happy gardening!